PhilDaThrill/TailMeasure/README.md

   <img src="Images/TailMeasureGUI.png"  width="300" height="120" alt="TailMeasure GUI"/>
 </p>

  TailMeasure is a very simple and very specific tool for VST reverb effect developement.
-Its sole purpose is measuring the length of a reverb tail, which is important information for parameter tuning.
+Its sole purpose is to measure the length of a reverb tail, which is important information for parameter tuning.
 The conventional measurement to do so is called RT60, the time that it takes for the reverb to decay to a level of -60 dB.

  ## Building TailMeasure